sunray1/2025-04-17-GBIF-NA-eDNAPublishing/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
 Everyone who participates in GBIF activities is required to conform to the <a href="https://www.gbif.org/code-of-conduct">Code of Conduct</a>.
-If you need to report an incident, please either contact the <a href="https://www.gbif.org/contact-us/directory?personId=2808">Regional Representative for North America (David Bloom)</a> or the <a href="https://www.gbif.org/contact-us/directory?personId=1657">Community and Capacity Manager (Mélianie Raymond)</a>.
+If you need to report an incident, please either contact the <a href="https://www.gbif.org/contact-us/directory?personId=2808">Regional Representative for North America (David Bloom)</a> or GBIF's <a href="https://www.gbif.org/contact-us/directory?personId=1657">Community and Capacity Manager (Mélianie Raymond)</a>.
 </p>

 <hr/>